Seven players managers lived to regret selling: Stam, Cantona, Pirlo…

 As if his 11 goals in 20 appearances so far that season weren’t enough to warn Leeds, what happened next is no secret.
 Eric Cantona is a name etched in Premier League history forever.

-“I think it was the signing of the century,” fellow legend Gianluigi Buffon exclaimed when Juventus signed Italy and AC Milan star Pirlo on a free transfer in 2011.
+“I think it was the signing of the century,” Gianluigi Buffon exclaimed when Juventus signed Italy and AC Milan star Pirlo on a free transfer in 2011.

-Pirlo’s performances rapidly turned back around with younger, energetic midfielders such as Claudio Marchisio and Arturo Vidal around him, allowing him to sit and do what is so mesmerising to watch, spreading the ball left or right, forwards or backwards, five yards or 50 yards.
+Pirlo’s performances rapidly turned back around with younger, more energetic midfielders such as Claudio Marchisio and Arturo Vidal around him, allowing him to sit and do what was so mesmerising to watch, spreading the ball left or right, forwards or backwards, five yards or 50 yards.